-Looking For a New Mercedes-Benz GL-Class in your area?
+Looking for a Used GL-Class in your area?

 Average User Score

 4.3 ⁄ 5 stars

 After 6 years, Mercedes-Benz's largest SUV finally gets a thorough makeover under the hood and inside the cabin.
 Aside from new daytime LEDs, a more prominent 2-bar grille and some stylistic tricks from the AMG playbook, the newly revealed members of the GL-Class look more like a gently stretched ML wagon; the real revelation promises to be in power and comfort.